 Current fields of research and creative work include: prehistoric harmony, sonic taxonomy, sound as a museal exhibit, tuning systems, sonic botany, underwater sounds, field recordings and echo/resonance in musical, natural, political, and social contexts.

 I completed a DMA in music composition from UC Santa Cruz, with a dissertation titled Persistence, Resistance, Resonance : a research and musical works exploring different connections between music and politics, from the rhythms of protest chants, to a series of site-specific pieces which call for active participation, challenging common musical hierarchies, and blurring the boundaries between composer, performer, and audience.

-Currently resides in Jaffa and teaches at the School of the Arts in Haifa University and in Sapir College.
+Currently resides in Haifa and teaches at the School of the Arts in Haifa University, Musrara School of Art and Society, and Sapir College.

 Research fellow at the Morris-Kahn Marine research station, Charney School of Marine Sciences, Haifa University.